April-May 2020 Edition of Corona Crash or Everything Bubble Pop?

 - He explained what happened around March 23rd, the current crisis low.
 “But right around in the day or two leading up to March 23rd, we came very close but fortunately we had a Federal Reserve that knew what to do, but money was… investment-grade companies were essentially going to be frozen out of the market.
 CFOs all over the country had been taught to sort of maximize returns on equity capital, so they financed themselves to some extent through commercial paper because that was very cheap and it was backed up by bank lines and all of that.
 And they let the debt creep up quite a bit in many companies.
 And then of course, they had the hell scared out of them by what was happening in markets, particularly the equity markets.
 And so they rushed to draw down lines of credit.
 And that surprised the people who had extended those lines of credit; they got very nervous.
 And the capacity of Wall Street to absorb a rush to liquidity that was taking place in mid-March was strained to the limit to the point where the Federal Reserve, observing these markets, decided they had to move in a very big way.
 We got to the point where the U.S. Treasury market, the deepest of all markets, got somewhat disorganized.
 And when that happens, believe me, every bank and CFO in the country knows is, and they react with fear.
 And fear is the most contagious disease you can imagine; it makes the virus look like a piker.
 And we came very close to having a total freeze of credit to the largest companies in the world who were depending on it.
 And to the great credit of Jay Powell… but Jay Powell, in my view, in the Fed board belong up there on that pedestal with him [Paul Volcker] because they acted in the middle of March, probably somewhat instructed by what they’d seen in 2008 and ’09.
 They reacted in a huge way and essentially allowed what’s happened since that time to play out the way it has.
 And then March, when the market had essentially frozen, closed a little after mid-month, ended up, because the Fed took these actions on March 23rd, it ended up being the largest month for corporate debt issuance I believe in history.
 And then April followed through with even a larger month.
 And you saw all kinds of companies grabbing everything, coming to market and spreads actually narrow then.
 And every one of those people that issued bonds in late March and April, I sent a thank you letter to the Fed because it would not have happened if they hadn’t operated with really unprecedented speed and determination… And like I say, we don’t know what the consequences of that [swelling Fed balance sheet], and nobody does exactly.
 And we don’t know what the consequences of what they undoubtedly will have to do.
 But we do know the consequences of doing nothing.
 And that would’ve been the tendency of the Fed in many years past, not doing nothing, but doing something inadequate.
 But more brought the whatever it takes to Europe and the Fed, then with March, sort of did whatever it takes, squared, and we owe them a huge thank you.
 But we’re prepared at Berkshire.
 We always prepare on the, on the basis that maybe the Fed will not have a chairman that acts like that.
 And we really want to be prepared for anything.
 So that explains some of the $124 billion in cash and bills.”
 On one hand, there’s a lot here to digest.
 On the other, maybe not so much.
 The Fed acted swiftly.
 It would have been awful if they didn’t.
 Time will tell what the consequences may be in the future and if they outweigh those which would have taken place with inaction.
 I think the main I (and others) are thinking so much about this is because we were taught to manage risk responsibly in the case of a catastrophic event without a Fed or other party stepping in.
 First world problems.
 As Warren said, we don’t yet know the long term consequences.
 Likely some degree of moral hazard as others like Howard Marks have been writing.
 But I like acting like Berkshire to a degree: “We’ll never get ourselves in a position where we have a lot of money that can come due tomorrow.
 And people that were financing heavily with commercial paper and then found their business stopped.
 Well you’ve seen what’s happened to the airlines.
 I mean they need money.
 Cruise lines need money.
 There’s some businesses that, it’s just the nature of what they’re in.
 Berkshire will never get it in a position where it needs money.
 And we factor in, like I said, we factor in some things that are not ridiculously unlikely.
 And I’m not going to spell out scenarios because I, to some extent, you start spelling out scenarios, you may increase the chance of them happening.
 So it’s not something that we really want to talk about a lot, but our position will be to be to stay a Fort Knox.”

 Walking through nearby gated communities has become a favorite quarantine weekend activity for wifey and I. We moved to the area not too long ago so it’s a fun, safe way for us to enjoy a change of scenery.
 On this morning’s walk, she asked, “What do we have to do to get one of these?”
 Funny enough, the first thing that came to my mind was, “To get one of these, we need not to buy another in the short term.”
 I say this because we’ve been trying to act like Berkshire by being conservative and saving cash for years.
 And we’ve saved for a down payment.
 But who knows what will happen in the markets.
 While I don’t know for sure, I think pretty strongly that there’s a lot more pain to come, which is our opportunity.
-It may even be for an extended period of time (2 years?) and may not start for many more months, or until 2021.
-What we can say with confidence is that bankruptcies are coming.
-And consumer behavior is changing.
-More jobs will be lost.

 I want us to A. be disciplined and conservative by maintaining a cushion for the unexpected (health or financial) and B. invest in the highest return assets at reasonable prices.
 And as of today, buying a home won’t accomplish either of those, so the final answer to her was, “we do more of the same.
 We keep working hard, saving, and capitalize on investment opportunities when they come.”
 We also touched on some other topics like rates and the potential departure of residents from NYC.
 Where will they go?
 Could they come here in large enough quantities that it lifts S. FL real estate prices?
 Anyway, as usual, we’re ultimately just thankful that we’re still healthy and employed.
 That’s what matters most during pandemics and economic crises.